akshayagarwalgithub/Recognize/README.md

 <img src="https://user-images.githubusercontent.com/34087302/159601962-e6f59ccf-ecf5-4ef5-bce6-e3b5b65c9e28.PNG" width="500" height="300">

-4. Once the images are loaded in the name folders, execute the following command to perform training (please feel free to use _python_ or _python3_ based on your Python 3 setup):
+4. Once the images are loaded in the name folders, execute the training_on_images.py script as follows, to perform training (please feel free to use _python_ or _python3_ based on your Python 3 setup):
     ```
-    cd Recognize
     python training_on_images.py
     ```
 <br />